Structure and Format

 - Your content section should include the following headings: Skills, Education, and Experience.

-- The Employment section may include no more than five jobs, pick and choose your most relevant jobs without having any employment gaps show up.
+- The Employment section may include no more than five jobs, choose your most relevant jobs without allowing any employment gaps to show up.

 - The Education section should, again, include no more than five institutions, avoid entering high school information if you have achieved a higher level of learning.